fal3n-4ngel/SusGoals/README.md

   Be Sus , and Save the world...

 ## What is Sus Goals?
+   A website that provides a random sustainable goal of the day, and displays world wide count.
+Refreshes daily

+## Why ?
    Sus Goals is simply a project for my Design and Engineering Course under BTech in CSE :< <br>
 Anyway this site gives you a random Sustainable Goal that refreshes daily,DO IT and click the done button, it will increment the world wide counter for the goals reached.
 Technical side , Simply a react with next js app with firebase as backend which I coded on a single sleepless night.